 Tip: Re-posting material removed in response to a copyright complaint may result in permanent account suspension.
 If you believe the content was removed in error, please file a counter-notice rather than re-posting the material.

 What information do you need to process a counter-notice?

 To submit a counter-notice, you will need to provide us with the following information:

 - A physical or electronic signature (typing your full name will suffice);

-- Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or access to it was disabled (the description from the copyright notice will suffice);
+- Identification of the material that has been removed or to which access has been disabled, and the location at which the material appeared before that removal or disabling (the description from the copyright notice will suffice);

 - A statement under penalty of perjury that you have a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and

 - One of the following jurisdictional consent statements:

 (If your address is in the United States)

 “I consent to the jurisdiction of the Federal District Court for the judicial district in which my address is located and I’ll accept service of process from the person who provided notice under 17 U.S.C.
 512 (c)(1)(C) or an agent of such person.”